casspop/primerCop/docs/parts-list.md

 These are the parts I used to put this together.
 Some of them, like fasteners and standoffs, are from kits I have on hand which were purchased for other projects.

-The 3mm (1/8") plate I used as the primary mounting plate is recycled VESA mount adapter plate from a flat panel display mounting kit I acquired years (decades!) ago.
+The 3mm (1/8") plate I used as the primary mounting plate is a recycled VESA mount adapter plate from a flat panel display mounting kit I acquired years (decades!) ago.
 As usual, I use what I have when I can.

 All links below are for your convenience.
 I get nothing from anyone for posting them.